JvanKatwijk/qt-dab/README.md

 were written and included in the sources, and the 6.X software is modified to recognize the frequency data.

-The updated "sdr" and "xml" formats remain compatible with the previous formats.
+The updated "sdr" and "xml" formats remain compatible with the basic formats, and the software handles older recordings as usual.
 Generating an executable does not require the availability of libsnd anymore.

 changes april/may 2024